roughnecks/BirbaBot/README.md

 About
 -----

 BirbaBot is a perl (ro)bot meant to be used in Internet Relay Chats (IRC): it's built upon the POE::IRC Framework and features many useful plugins, like RSS Feeds Management, Channel Quotes and Factoids, various Search Engines tools (like Google, bash.org and the Urban Dictionary) and so on..
-BirbaBot is free code and this means you can freely grab a copy of it by using git to clone the online repository or downloading the tarball, which can always be found in the Downloads section of http://laltromondo.dynalias.net, as soon as a new release is available.
+BirbaBot is free code and this means you can freely grab a copy of it by using git to clone the online repository or downloading the tarball, which can be found in the Releases/Tags section of github.

 The resources required by the bot are moderately low: from our extensive testing, the bot can operate successfully with less than 50MB of RAM.